Iago: Performances

 The role is thought to have been first played by Robert Armin, who typically played intelligent clown roles such as Touchstone in As You Like It and Feste in Twelfth Night.
-Other notable actors who have portrayed the character on stage and screen include Edwin Booth, Affonceka, Werner Krauss in the 1922 silent film version, José Ferrer, Micheál Mac Liammóir in the 1951 film adaptation, Frank Finlay in the 1965 film version, Bob Hoskins in season 4 of BBC Television Shakespeare (1981), Christopher Plummer, Ian McKellen in the Theatre Night production (1990), Andre Braugher, Kenneth Branagh in the 1995 film version, Liev Schreiber, Andy Serkis, Daniel Craig, Mark Rylance, and Jake Gyllenhaal.
+Other notable actors who have portrayed the character on stage and screen include Edwin Booth, Affonceka, Werner Krauss in the 1922 silent film version, José Ferrer, Micheál Mac Liammóir in the 1951 film adaptation, Frank Finlay in the 1965 film version, Bob Hoskins in season 4 of BBC Television Shakespeare (1981), Christopher Plummer, Ian McKellen in the Theatre Night production (1990), Andre Braugher, Kenneth Branagh in the 1995 film version, Liev Schreiber, Andy Serkis, Daniel Craig, Mark Rylance, Jake Gyllenhaal and Toby Jones.

 Jerry Lee Lewis played Iago in the original production of the musical Catch My Soul, loosely based on Shakespeare's play.
 Josh Hartnett, Christopher Eccleston and Saif Ali Khan played characters based on Iago in productions that reimagined Othello in modern settings, respectively in O, in the 2001 TV movie and in the Bollywood adaptation Omkara.